 Mercedes A-Class hatchback - Reliability & safety

-The Mercedes A-Class’ reliability is still being established, but it has already achieved a five-star crash-test rating
+The Mercedes A-Class’ reliability could be better, but it has already achieved a five-star crash-test rating

-The Mercedes A-Class’ reliability is untested at the time of writing, but the A-Class boasts a five-star Euro NCAP safety rating.
-The car’s seemingly excellent build quality should translate to reliability – although there are now plenty of electronics to go wrong.
-Only time will tell how the A-Class will fare.
+The Mercedes A-Class’ reliability seems no better than average at the time of writing, but the A-Class boasts a five-star Euro NCAP safety rating.
+The car’s seemingly excellent build quality looks to be offset by the sheer number of electronics to go wrong..

 Mercedes A-Class reliability

-The Mercedes A-Class finished 36th out of the top 75 cars in our 2020 Driver Power survey, with 12.8% of owners reporting a fault in the first year of ownership.
-Its infotainment was highly rated, along with styling and how it drives, but fuel-economy and servicing costs were said to be on the high side.
+The Mercedes A-Class finished 23rd out of the top 75 cars in our 2021 Driver Power survey, which is a strong result for the German hatchback.
+Its infotainment was highly rated, along with styling and how it drives.
+Owners were also pleased with its interior design and sturdy build quality.

 This A-Class has been crash-tested by Euro NCAP, achieving a five-star rating.
 All models get a good level of sophisticated safety kit as standard: automatic emergency braking, lane-keeping assistance, Mercedes' ‘ATTENTION ASSIST’ system that looks for signs of drowsiness in the driver, speed-limit assistance and cruise control all feature.
 Adaptive Brake Assist incorporates hill-hold and hill-start systems, while all models have an electronic handbrake.